Innovacom

 Series A in 2006

-PixSense is a mobile user-generated content management service that allows users to automatically save and store photos from their mobile devices without the need for PC synchronization.
-By signing up on its website and providing their mobile phone model, users receive an SMS to download the application, facilitating a seamless upload process.
-While the service is free, users must utilize their data plans to upload media.
-This service is particularly appealing to young users in regions such as Asia and Europe, where mobile phone usage is widespread and personal computers are less common.
-In addition to storage, PixSense offers features that enable users to organize, edit, and tag their photos, as well as share them with a private group of friends.
-The company primarily employs staff in China, Japan, and Pakistan, positioning itself among competitors in the mobile content management market.
+PixSense is a provider of mobile user-generated content management solutions that enables users to automatically save and store photos from their mobile devices without the need to sync with a PC.
+The company offers a free photo storage service accessible through its website, where users can register by providing their mobile phone model.
+Once registered, PixSense sends an SMS to facilitate the download of the application, simplifying the process of uploading media.
+Although the service is free, users must utilize their data plan for uploads.
+This service is particularly appealing in regions like Asia and Europe, where many young individuals rely on mobile phones without access to personal computers.
+Additionally, PixSense allows users to organize, edit, and tag their photos, as well as share them with a private group of friends.
+The company has a significant presence in countries such as China, Japan, and Pakistan.

 Innova Card